-Costa Rica follows a territorial tax system which only taxes people for the income generated from commercial activity in Costa Rica.
-If you’re setting up an offshore corporation in Costa Rica or deriving a pension from some place outside of CRC, you can have all of it without paying additional taxes on it.
+Costa Rica follows a territorial tax system that only taxes people for the income generated from commercial activity in Costa Rica.
+If you’re setting up an offshore corporation in Costa Rica or deriving a pension from someplace outside of CRC, you can have all of it without paying additional taxes on it.
 Some salient features of the tax system in Costa Rica are:

 - No capital duty

 - Stamp duty of 0.5%

 - 2.5% tax rate for transfers of assets